-Other local/regional/state/federal planning efforts considered when preparing the Plan
+Other local/regional/state/federal planning efforts considered when preparing the Plan.

 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
 Minnesota has a statewide plan to end homelessness which includes all CoCs in the state.
-This Homelessness plan is coordinated by the MICH, in which staff from 11 state agencies participate.
-The MN Continuum of Com Plan to End Homelessness encompasses all of the affordable housing and suitable living Continuum of Care environment goals of the Strategic Plan.
-In addition, DHS and other state agency staff regularly attend local and regional CoC and FHPAP planning meetings to give and receive input to inform the Strategic Plan.
+This Minnosota Interagonay plan is coordinated by the MICH, in which staff from 11 state agencies participate.
+The MN Continuum of Care Minnesota Interagency Plan to End Homelessness encompasses all of the affordable housing and suitable living Continuum of Care Council on environment goals of the Strategic Plan.
+In addition, DHS and other state agency staff regularly Homelessness attend local and regional CoC and FHPAP planning meetings to give and receive input to inform the Strategic Plan.

 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-The Olmstead Plan is a broad series of key activities our state must accomplish to ensure Olmstead people with disabilities are living, learning, working, and enjoying life in the most integrated Olmstead Plan setting.
-The Plan will help achieve a better Minnesota for all Minnesotans, because it will help Implementation Office Minnesotans with disabilities have the opportunity, both now and in the future to live close to family and friends, live more independently, and participate in community life.
-Minnesota Housing has a three year strategic plan.
-The annual affordable housing plan (AHP) is essentially a workplan for the agency to carry out the Agency's core work for the upcoming year and implementing the Strategic Plan.
-The current AHP covers October 1, 2021 through Affordable September 30, 2023.
-The agency is in the midst of engagement and planning for the next Housing Plan Minnesota Housing Affordable Housing Plan.
-A few of the agency's fourteen strategic objectives include preserving the condition and affordability of existing housing, increasing the development of new housing that is affordable, and strengthening disinvested communities and supporting Tribal nations and indigenous communities.
-Analysis of Minnesota adopted a new statewide Analysis of Impediments to fair housing in Fall of 2018, Impediments to Minnesota Housing Fair Housing and reports on annual action plan progress in each CAPER.
+The Olmstead Plan is a broad series of key activities our state must accomplish to ensure Olmstead people with disabilities are living, learning, working, and enjoying life in the most integrated Olmstead Plan Implementation Office setting.
+The Plan will help achieve a better Minnesota for all Minnesotans, because it will help implementation office Minnesotans with disabilities have the opportunity, both now and in the future to live close to family and friends, live more independently, and participate in community life.
+Minnesota Housing has a three-year strategic plan.
+The annual affordable housing plan (AHP) is essentially a workplan for the agency to carry out the Agency's core work for the upcoming Affe and a la la year and implementing the Strategic Plan.
+The current AHP covers October 1, 2023 through Affordable Minnesota Housing September 30, 2025.
+A few of the agency's fourteen strategic objectives include preserving the Housing Plan condition and affordability of existing housing, increasing the development of new housing that is affordable, and strengthening disinvested communities and supporting Tribal nations and indigenous communities.
+Analysis of Minnesota adopted a statewide Analysis of Impediments to fair housing in Fall of 2018, and Impediments to Minnesota Housing reports on annual action plan progress in each CAPER.
+Fair Housing reports on annual action plan progress in each CAFER.
 DEED and MN Housing have partnered to co-fund rental preservation projects.
-Public Facility projects with the highest grant need were funded in partnership with USDA Rural Development, Minnesota Public Facility Authority, MN Dept. of Health, MN Pollution Control, Small Cities Grantees and Department of Energy.
-DEED conducted eight training/informational sessions to grantees DEED and potential non-entitlement applicants.
+Public Facility projects with the highest grant need were funded in partnership with USDA Rural Development, Minnesota Public Facility Authority, MN Dept. of Health, MN Pollution Control, Small Cities DFFD and Department of Energy.
+DEED conducted eight training/informational sessions to grantees Grantees DEED and potential non-entitlement applicants.
 DEED also encourages grantees and potential applicants to conduct more purposeful outreach to minority populations in their communities to potentially increase these populations in participating in the Small Cities Development Program.